shreyansh-g24/nodejs-cheerio-web-scrapper/README.md

 # nodejs-cheerio-web-scrapper
-A basic Web Scrapper using NodeJS and Cheerio
+A basic Web Scrapper using NodeJS and Cheerio to scrap ISO3 codes for countries from Wikipedia.